 How long it takes to get to school: 75 minutes on El, 30-35 minutes driving without bad traffic How long it takes to get downtown: 15-20 minutes by car, 35-40 minutes on El train Parking: Street parking available, no neighborhood permit needed Perks of this area: Tons of restaurants, very close to the lake, dog-friendly, lots of trees and gardens, diverse and multi-ethnic neighborhood, still has a "college" feel thanks to Loyola University (Loyola's library has a reciprocal relationship with UIC - great place to study!), easy access to Evanston and the North Shore when you need a break from the city.
 CONS: "That commute time is NOT an exaggeration, and most of the apartments are gorgeous but make sure you see them before you sign anything."
 DES PLAINES (Northwest Suburb) Mode of Travel to School: El train How long it takes to get to school: 90 minutes How long it takes to get downtown: 50 minutes MELROSE PARK (Western Suburb) Commute time to school: 1 hour each way = 2 hours round-trip everyday Commute: Driving to the Blue Line, taking the Blue Line, and walking to AHSB.
 If I'm running late, I take 290.
-Other comments: The Illinois Medical District stop has been under some construction for some time, but hopefully with the renovations, the other entrances will open up and make for a faster commute.
 Why did you choose to live here?
-It's FREE since I'm living with parents.
+It's FREE since I'm living with my parents.